yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 So `sub_17CF0` could be some kind of factory reset / apply settings routine.
 Which indeed is, as function inspection shown.
 I recommend going through the whole routine to get impression how that works in detail.
-Basically, it sets MAC addresses, generate SSIDs, passwords, sets up the firewall and parental control, some settings are stored to `/nvram/*`.
+Basically, it sets MAC addresses, generates SSIDs, passwords, sets up the firewall and parental control, some settings are stored to `/nvram/*`.

 [![sub_17CF0 intro](/static/ubee/sub17CF0Intro.png)](/static/ubee/sub17CF0Intro.png)